KristianPL/KristianPL.github.io/index.md

 - Dirt and drift noise can be added to main parameters for an analog feel.
 - Effective and variable BLEP to effectively prevent aliasing and to achieve warm and gritty analog tone.

-The synth features 8 voice polyphony, 3 oscillators, extended 8-voice unison control and a full stereo path architecture.
+The synth features 8 voice polyphony, 3 oscillators, extended 8-voice unison control and a full stereo path architecture.<br>
 By use of classic subtractive elements the synth targets musical synth sounds, with dynamic wide stereo image, phase control and precise attack tuning.
-It uses a ring buffer and BLEP techniques for effective quality antialiasing with variable cutoff strength.
+It uses a ring buffer and BLEP techniques for effective quality antialiasing with variable cutoff strength.<br>
-It features 4 fully in-house developed unconventional resonant and distorted low pass filters which covers: 1) linear phase Bessel filters, 2) a brighter lattice 12 dB and 24 dB, a CombEffect filter for pads and finallt a 12 dB Bessel filter variant with experimental distortion/drive
+It features 4 fully in-house developed unconventional resonant and distorted low pass filters which covers: 1) linear phase Bessel filters, 2) a brighter lattice 12 dB and 24 dB, a CombEffect filter for pads and finallt a 12 dB Bessel filter variant with experimental distortion/drive.<br>
 Selected functions targeting musical tones withing the range of virtual analog principles.
 Notably missing osc sync, only one lfo waveform (sine), limited phase modulation (softmod), fairly limited modulation matrix.

 **Updates:**
-2026_05_01: Saws Synth version 1.05 was released for beta testing.
+2026_05_01: Saws Synth version 1.05 was released for beta testing.<br>

 ## **Download link**

-Download the installer here Windows    Apple
+Download the installer here Windows    Apple<br>
-Download from softmedia...
+Download from softmedia...<br>

 ## **Install guide**

 VST3 windows:
-The installer will unzip, and place the vst3 plugin file in folder/....
+The installer will unzip, and place the vst3 plugin file in folder/.... <br>
-Presets are placed at the location: /......
+Presets are placed at the location: /......<br>

 VST3 Apple:
-The installer will unzip, and place the vst3 plugin file in folder/....
+The installer will unzip, and place the vst3 plugin file in folder/.... <br>
-Presets are placed at the location: /......
+Presets are placed at the location: /......<br>

 ## **Manual**

 [Go to the Manual](/saws_manual)

 ## **Disclaimer**
 This software synthesizer is provided free of charge and is currently in  _beta testing_ .
-It may contain bugs or unintended behaviors.
+It may contain bugs or unintended behaviors.<br>

 _Warning: Loud Audio Output_
 This plugin is capable of generating sudden, high-volume, or unexpected sounds, including due to software errors or instability.
-Users should take appropriate precautions, including:  1) _Keeping monitoring levels at a safe volume_; 2) _Avoiding headphone use at high levels during testing_
+Users should take appropriate precautions, including:  1) _Keeping monitoring levels at a safe volume_; 2) _Avoiding headphone use at high levels during testing_<br>

 By using this software, you acknowledge that you do so at your own risk.
-This software is provided “as is”, without warranty of any kind.
+This software is provided “as is”, without warranty of any kind.<br>

 ## **Donate**